Young Investigator Award

 - Actively involved in the broader scientific community

-- A letter of support that describes the nominee’s scientific and administrative contributions to ECOG-ACRIN and the larger scientific community
+- Prepare a letter of support that describes the nominee’s scientific and administrative contributions to ECOG-ACRIN and the larger scientific community

-- Optional -- Up to two additional letters of support from other investigators in the scientific community
+- Optional -- Collect up to two additional letters of support from other investigators in the scientific community

 Mentoring Program Administrator